Your retirement dictionary

 Inflation refers to the decrease in the value of money over time (it's called inflation because the cost of goods inflates over time).
 If you keep your savings in cash, its value (or purchasing power) will decrease over time.

 Interest is the cost of borrowing money.
 You can either earn interest when you lend money out, or pay interest when you borrow money.
-Debt is expensive because you have to pay back the money you borrowed, plus the interest for using money you didn't have.
+Debt is expensive because you must pay back the money you borrowed, plus the interest for using money you didn't have.

 An asset or item you can buy in the hope that it will provide income for you in the future, or grow in value so you can sell it later at a higher price.